 I found myself pulled in 3 directions: business, psychology, and philosophy.
 And, instead of choosing one, I decided I was going to study it all.

-So, I stubbornly decided to design my own education, taking the appropriate business courses for my declared majors but also adamantly fitting in courses in philosophy and psychology on the side.
+So, I stubbornly designed my own education, taking the required business courses for my declared majors but also adamantly fitting in courses in philosophy and psychology on the side.

 I filled my schedule with advertising, finance, and management, and also hustled across campus to fit in ethics, psychology labs, and creative writing.

 Because, to me these worlds are and have always been deeply and inextricably connected.

 To me, the ideas in these fields are vital to a strong business education, and if I was going to invest my time and resources in a college education, then I was damn well going to learn what I felt was important.

 IF YOU CAN’T FIND WHAT YOU WANT, MAKE IT